 This is especially true for Texas fathers.
 From my experience, many Texas fathers expect to see their children still only when their child's mother allows them to, even after a family law case.
 Many fathers like this are used to seeing their kids only for concise periods and on the mother's schedule.
 You, as a father, may have even found yourself in a position like this and may expect similar results in your case.
 Fortunately for you, I can tell you that it is not your child's mother who determines when you can see your child.
 You have the right to see your kids that do not start and stop with your child's mother.

-Sharing custody means that you all will have to figure out how to coordinate the dropping off and pick up your child before and after each of your periods of possession.
+Sharing custody means that you all will have to figure out how to coordinate the dropping off and picking up of your child before and after each of your periods of possession.
 For the most part, your child custody orders should reflect how you all have agreed to perform this ritual.
 Every family is slightly different, but typically, the nonpossessory parent will perform the lion's share of the dropping off in the picking up.
 However, your circumstances may dictate that another method be used.
-Whatever method you chose, you need to be clear about it and referred to it within your final orders.
+Whatever method you chose, you need to be clear about it and refer to it within your final orders.
 The last thing you want is to embark upon your post-family law case life without clear instructions.

 Next, sharing custody with your Co-parent means that you need to communicate with them for a period.
 I realize that this may be easier said than done.
 One of the reasons you may no longer be married to or in a relationship with your Co-parent is a lack of trust or problems with communication.
 This may be a poor backdrop to be able to encourage communication with custody issues.
 However, I cannot emphasize highly enough just how critical it is for your success and your child's success to communicate well with one another.
 An inability to communicate with one another means that you are harming your relationship and harming both of you to parent effectively.